Insights

 • Providing capital to the company

-The system and set of rules by which companies operate, and are directed and controlled, is often referred to as corporate governance.
+The system and set of rules by which companies operate, and are directed and controlled, are often referred to as “corporate governance”.
 This is a structural framework that defines key relationships and decision-making powers as between the board of directors, shareholders and management.

-Good corporate governance is important to ensure efficient processes, risk mitigation, smooth running of operations, regulatory compliance and achieving a business’ strategic goals.
+Good corporate governance is important to ensure efficient processes, risk mitigation, smooth running of operations, regulatory compliance and achieving the business’ strategic goals.

 Whether a director or shareholder, it is important to understand the corporate governance framework and your role, rights and obligations within it.
 At Burke Lawyers we empower our clients so that the choices we create with our clients are informed, and successful outcomes are achieved.
 Every time.

-Contact us today on +61 3 9822 8588 to find out how our experienced Commercial lawyers can help you.
+Contact us today on +61 3 9822 8588 or email HERE to find out how our experienced commercial and business lawyers can help you.

 I would like to receive Burke Lawyers Newsletters